 At the graduate level, full-time employees are eligible for 100% tuition remission for up to six credits per semester, and six credits during the entire Summer Session (a maximum of eighteen credits per academic year).
 Note: Since some courses in the Woods College of Advancing Studies are four credits, two of those courses per semester are included in this benefit.
 The value of graduate tuition remission may be taxable unless the courses are job-related.
 The taxability of tuition remission will be determined each year in accordance with applicable federal law.

 The tuition benefit is granted with the understanding that class and study hours do not conflict with regular work schedules.
 Therefore, tuition remission normally will not be granted for undergraduate day courses except in cases where an employee regularly works an evening schedule that would preclude his or her enrolling in evening classes.
-In such a case, the employee must obtain a Tuition Remission Voucher from the Benefits Office by emailing email@example.com.
+In such a case, the employee must obtain a Tuition Remission Voucher from the Benefits Office by emailing firstname.lastname@example.org.
 However, employees may arrange to take one daytime course in the Summer Session period with tuition remission, provided that the time missed from work is made up during the same week and the arrangement has the approval of the employee's supervisor.
 If an employee wishes to take a graduate course that meets during the workday, an arrangement to make up the time missed from work must be approved by the employee’s supervisor and department head.
-A Voucher from the Benefits Office is not required for full-time employees.
+A Voucher from the Benefits Office is not required for full-time employees, unless specified above.
+The tuition benefit covers both in person and online courses.

 At both the undergraduate and graduate levels, spouses of employees who have completed five consecutive years of full-time service as of the beginning of the semester may receive 100% tuition remission for up to six credits per semester and six credits during the entire Summer Session (a maximum of eighteen credits per year).
 Note: Since courses in the Woods College of Advancing Studies are often four-credit courses, two of those courses per semester are included in this benefit.